wizaplace/github-to-mysql/README.md

 - clone the repository
 - copy `.env.dist` to create a `.env` file

 The `.env` file contains the configuration to connect to the MySQL database as well as the GitHub token.
+Alternatively to using this file you can set up all the environment variables it contains.

 ## Usage